Debunk 4 Myths About Bhutan Before Choosing An Excursion2India Tour Package

 Bhutan stresses on high value low volume tourism policy – a rarity at a time when most countries wish for mass tourism.
 This justifies why Bhutan imposes a sustainable development fee (SDF) on almost all tourists visiting the country.

-The New Tourism Policy, as announced in June 2022, has revised the SDF to $200 per person per night on all foreigner travelers.
-For Indian and other regional travelers, who were exempted till now, SDF of Rs1200 per day has been imposed for very first time.
+For Indians and other regional travelers, who were exempted till now, SDF of Rs1200 per day has been imposed for very first time.

 • Myth 1:- “There Is Some Visitor Quota”